Written by Aaron R. Winston

 The injuries were severe, and Graciano was able to hire a personal injury lawyer and file a claim against Daniels’ employer.
 Unlike the previous lawsuit, a judge decided on this case since a business was responsible.

-When the smoke cleared, Graciano was awarded $116,898.00 in compensatory damages for the defendant’s negligence.
+After the dust settled and the smoke cleared, Graciano was awarded $116,898.00 in compensatory damages for the defendant’s negligence.

 Broderick Mouton v.
 United States